How Medco Washers are Manufactured

 The sheets of stainless steel are placed onto the feeder system of the 4000 watt MAZAK Robototic laser cutter.
 This high tech machine cost over 1 million dollars and only the highest skilled craftsmen are trained to work with it.

-The computer program to operate the two different robot lasers requires over 1,000 pages of code.
-The computer laser allows us to maximize the number of parts out of every sheet of stainless steel producing less waste (green fabricating) while passing the cost savings onto the customer.
+The computer program to operate the two different robot lasers requires over 10,000 pages of code.
+The computer laser allows us to maximize the number of parts cut out of every sheet of stainless steel producing less waste (green fabricating) while passing the cost savings onto the customer.
 The little bits of scrap are recycled for even more savings.
 Nothing gets thrown away.

 This expensive hi tech laser cutter produces some of the highest precision parts made by man in the world today.